oat-sa/taohub-articles/forge/TAO-2-5.md

 - Consistency would be preserved.<br/>

-- No tool dependency, use what the hell you want just yet another uml editor<br/>
+- No tool dependency, use what the hell you want just yet another uml editor\
 - common software dev./ access toe external development.<br/>

-- benefit from the community and the partners more easily<br/>
+- benefit from the community and the partners more easily\
 - Changing the Sw dev process would be simple.

 Criticisms :<br/>